 Void Bastards is a first person, rogue-lite, action, strategy game developed by Blue Manchu.
-It is available on May 29th on Steam, Humble Bundle, and Xbox One for $29.99, It will also be available on Xbox Gamepass.
+It will be available on May 29th on Steam, Humble Bundle, and Xbox One for $29.99, It will also be available on Xbox game pass.
 This review was conducted on a standard Xbox One system by Joseph Pugh.

 Graphics aren’t a subject I usually focus much on these days.
 Frankly, there is very rarely an ugly game anymore.
 Yes, some look better than others, but overall I feel like graphics more than any other aspect of a game have the largest amount of diminishing returns on enjoyment.
 As long as they are of an acceptable level, all is well.
 However, I have to talk about the visuals of Void Bastards.
 They aren’t photorealistic, but they are incredible.
 Playing the game feels like walking through pages of a comic book and every aspect of the game oozes with that theme.

 You can visually hear enemies through a doorway as the words, step, step, step appear in front of you.
 The enemies sprites look like a combination of two and three-dimensional.
 When they die, they explode in a visually satisfying manner.
 The sound design plays up the comic style sound effects to further immerse that comic book feeling.

 Void Bastards puts you in the shoes of prisoners being recruited by a posh talking computer and tasked with searching derelict ships to obtain parts to fix the various aspects of the home ship.
 I say, prisoners, because when you die (and you will) you are replaced with another freshly hydrated body with their own traits.
 These traits might be negative, a smoker who coughs every now and then alerting enemies.
 They could also be beneficial, such as being able to sprint faster.